What are we working on now? What's the next step?

 In our recent past, the team developed a proof-of-concept suite of software tools, the News Verification Browser that automatically identifies a general sense of deceptiveness in the news.
 We targeted 3 types of "fakes" specifically with three detectors: clickbait, satirical fakes, and falsehood detectors.
 We made our research widely available in research and development literature and our source code is available in an open source repository, GitHub, for free to the general public (download, install, play with) and R&D community improve on.

-The next step is to develop a more refined system that can operate on a level of individual claims such as "Obama is Muslim" = [FALSE] or "Justin Trudeau has served as the Prime Minister of Canada since 2015" = [TRUE].
+We are now off to the next finish line.
+Our next step is to develop a more refined system that can operate on a level of individual claims such as "Obama is Muslim" = [FALSE] or "Justin Trudeau has served as the Prime Minister of Canada since 2015" = [TRUE].

 This is an incredibly challenging and sophisticated task but, I believe, that even an attempt to solve Phase 1 task by our academic team is valuable in many ways: